lewisExternal/NewsClassificationML/README.md

 # News Classification ML

 This is a machine learning solution to categorize news headlines into their respective categories.
 The models used in this example were; Multinomial Naive Bayes classifier & Support-vector machine (SVM) with SGD training.
+Using the the bag-of-words approach, where each unique word in a text will be represented by one number.

 ## Data